Tenza/configurations/ArchLinux Installation/4 - Installations.md

 #### Fstab

-To mount addtional partitions or disks at boot use the `fstab` file.
+To mount additional partitions or disks at boot use the `fstab` file.
 Start by listing the device blocks with the filesystems flag, in order to get the UUID of the partition to be mounted.
 Than install the needed packages to give support to the partition filesystem type.
 Lastly make the dir for that mount-point, and set the entry in the `fstab` file with the information gathered previously.

 <pre>
 lsblk -f